FREQUENTLY ASKED QUESTIONS

 Why is Timetosser using the type-B midi adapter variant?

 The type B pinout allows the double functionality of the sync / midi input.
 Connect a supplied adapter to use it as a midi input, or use a mono mini-jack cable when using gate signals.
 The same pinout is used on the midi-output as well.
 Note that you can use stereo mini-jack cables to directly connect to other gear that uses the type-B standard, like the Arturia Beatstep Pro.

 What does the "tap-tempo" button do?

 When Timetosser is externally synchronised through midi or gate, the tap tempo allows you to tap in a multiplier of the external tempo.
 This way, you’re able to halve, double or even set the internal tempo to a fraction of the external tempo.
 When not externally synced, the tap-tempo is used as a “hint” for the built-in tempo detector.
 This way, the system is able to home in on the correct tempo faster.
 The internal tempo is sent out to the midi-output.

-All buttons will respond to the midi-input and button presses are sent to the midi-output too.
+When you connect Timetosser to a USB power supply, the unit will start in standalone mode.
+All buttons will respond to the midi-input port and button presses are sent to the midi-output port as well.
 This way, you can sequence Timetosser with an external device or DAW.
-The midi channel Timetosser responds to will be selectable with the help of a companion-app that will also allow you to update the firmware.

 I’m getting noise, what should I do?